The Final Concert in LTP’s Scottish Invasion Series

 Friday October 25th, 2019–Jim Malcolm — Coconino Center for the Arts

-The Show begins @ 7:30 PM with doors opening @ 7:00 PM
+The show will begin at 7:30 PM with doors opening at 7:00 PM

 Tickets are available at: Coconino Center for the Arts – 2300 N. Ft.
 Valley Rd

 and on line at the following link: Click Here for Jim Malcolm Tickets

 November 7th in a special concert at the Congregational Church 740 N. Turquoise in Flagstaff.
 The show will begin at 7:00 PM with doors opening at 6:30 PM.
 Seating is very limited so get your tickets soon!

 E J Jones